Warren Dissolution of Marriage Attorney

 The decision to end a marriage is never an easy one.
 In Ohio, marriages can be legally disbanded in one of two ways.
 The parties can seek either a divorce or dissolution of marriage.

 In order to obtain a traditional divorce, one party must allege that his or her spouse must establish that the other is ‘at fault’ under one of the statutory grounds.
 The only true “no- fault” grounds for divorce permitted by Ohio is when parties assert that they have been “living separate and apart for one year without interruption and without cohabitation” and incompatibility is not denied by either party.
 A dissolution of marriage process can often eliminate much of the acrimony, stress and expense that often develops during the normal divorce process.

-At the law offices of Charles A. Ziegler, we have more than 30 years of experience helping couples pursue the dissolution of marriage option in Ohio.
+At Charles A. Ziegler, Attorney at Law, we have more than 30 years of experience helping couples pursue the dissolution of marriage option in Ohio.
 Warren dissolution of marriage lawyer, Charles A. Ziegler routinely helps husbands and wives file a joint petition where both parties are requesting the court to grant that their marriage be terminated and that their separation agreement that is attached to the joint petition be reviewed and approved by the court.